Ventenata dubia and Deschampsia danthonioides

 Deschampsia danthonioides

-The leaves of Ventenata dubia average more than 1 mm wide.
+The leaves of Ventenata dubia average more than 1 mm wide, often 2 mm wide.
 The one in the photo above is 1.5 mm where I flatted it.
 This measurement must be taken on unrolled (flat) leaf blades.
-Leaf blades of Deschampsia danthonioides are 1 mm or less wide.
+Leaf blades of Deschampsia danthonioides are 1 mm wide (or narrower).
 The other difference is the hairs on the upper surface of Ventenata leaves.
-The Deschampsia leaf blades have scabers along the edges and a few scabers on both surfaces, but no hairs.
+The Deschampsia leaf blades have scabers along the edges and scabers on both surfaces, but no hairs.

-So, for vegetative characters, I recommend leaf blade width, hairs or no hairs on the top surface of the leaf, and ligule tip shape.
+So, for vegetative characters, I recommend leaf blade width, hairs vs. scabers on the top surface of the leaf, and ligule shape.

 Ventenata dubia